 Our Sustainable Campus initiative aims to minimise the school’s environmental footprint and raise awareness for sustainability issues.
 The initiative seeks to implement pragmatic but impactful measures and is at the same time developing a broader sustainability strategy for the Hertie School.

 Our goal is to create a community that supports the well-being of all its members, while working to achieve the same for future generations.
-At the core of the initiative is the Sustainability Committee.
-It leads and oversees sustainability activities on campus and the Sustainable Action Programme, which lays out the measures that will help us achieve our goals.
+At the core of the initiative is the Green Campus Committee.
+It leads and oversees sustainability activities on campus and the Green Campus Action Programme, which lays out the measures that will help us achieve our goals.

 The committee will: